PhoxSpark/pytom-project/README.md

 # pytom-project
-Project for collect atom data from PDB database for the Barcelona Supercomputing Center.
+Project for collect atom data from PDB database for the BSC, made it with Python.